Kilkenny County Council

 Review of Customer Action Plan:

-The Customer Charter, Complaint Procedure and Customer Action Plan is available in 2 formats MS Word or Adobe Acrobat:
+The Customer Charter, Complaint Procedure and Customer Action Plan is available in Adobe Acrobat format: